U.S. environmentalists welcome wins by 'Green New Deal' candidates

-NEW YORK, Nov 7 (Thomson Reuters Foundation) - E nvironmentalists in the United States welcomed the election of candidates promising a ‘Green New Deal’, but cautioned that green goals would be hard to achieve under the administration of President Donald Trump.
+NEW YORK (Thomson Reuters Foundation) - Environmentalists in the United States welcomed the election of candidates promising a ‘Green New Deal’, but cautioned that green goals would be hard to achieve under the administration of President Donald Trump.

 Congress will include four new representatives who campaigned on a public works program - similar to U.S. President Franklin D. Roosevelt’s New Deal that helped end the 1930s depression - aimed at building a renewable energy economy.